YashJipkate/personal-site/content/blogs/gsocfinal.md

 ### Integration of the docstrings with the upstream Arrow project

-The docstrings of the API need to be documented in the Arrow documentation that would appear in [Arrow's documentation site](arrow.apache.org/docs/) so contributors and consumers of Apache Arrow can know about the RADOS Parquet APIs without having a prior knowlodge of the SkyhookDM project.
+The docstrings of the API need to be documented in the Arrow documentation that would appear in [Arrow's documentation site](arrow.apache.org/docs/) so contributors and consumers of Apache Arrow can know about the RADOS Parquet APIs without having a prior knowledge of the SkyhookDM project.
 I referenced the API docstrings in the appropriate sections of the Arrow documentation.

 This was the PR regarding this: